exasol/kafka-connector-extension/doc/user_guide/user_guide.md

   CONNECTION_NAME         = 'KAFKA_SASL_CONNECTION';
 ```

-If you need more complex SASL configuration, you can create [SASL JAAS
+If you need more complex SASL configuration, you can create a [SASL JAAS
 configuration][kafka-sasl-jaas] file, upload it to Exasol BucketFS and specify
 its path into ``SASL_JAAS_LOCATION``.